ystamaritq/employee-directory/README.md

 ## Project Description

-Employee directory using React.
+This project hosts the source code for my Employee directory using React.
 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.

 ---